iknowhtml/hokuchi-kun/README.md

-# Tinder Bot
+# Hokuchi-kun Tinder Bot
-A Tinder bot to automatically swipe right on local profiles.
+A bot to automatically swipe right on local Tinder profiles.

 #### To use
 Checkout this repo, install dependencies, then run the following commands in the terminal.